ChongzhiXu/ELEN6770_Library_Management_System/README.md

   http://(Your Aws EC2 Public IPv4 address):8081
 ```

-### 6. Now you can start enjoying using this application.
+### 6. Now you can start enjoying using or trying to deploy this simple application.

+### 7. About:
+This is the final project for ELEN6770 course 2022 fall term, designed and developed by\
+Chongzhi Xu, cx2273@columbia.edu,\
+Xiaoran Yuan, xy2508@columbia.edu.\
+If having questions, feel free to contact us.
+Thank you for reading.